-Additionally, the congestion means that gas fees – essentially, the cost of each transaction – can rise significantly, making them unaffordable for smaller traders (if you’re not sure what gas fees are, you can find out more about them by reading our explainer blog here (LINK).
+Additionally, the congestion means that gas fees – essentially, the cost of each transaction – can rise significantly, making them unaffordable for smaller traders (if you’re not sure what gas fees are, you can find out more about them by reading our explainer post here).

 How rollups solve the problem

 Rollups are one of several types of solution built on ‘layer 2’.
-In other words, they sit on top of the main Ethereum blockchain (layer 1) and are connected but independent.
+In other words, they sit on top of the main Ethereum blockchain (layer 1) and are semi-autonomous.

-In common with other types of layer 2 solution, such as side chains, Plasma chains and state channels, rollups strive to reduce the traffic on the main network by hiving off some of its transactions (if you want more information about layer 2, check out our explainer here (LINK)).
+In common with other types of layer 2 solution, such as side chains, Plasma chains and state channels, rollups strive to reduce the traffic on the main network by hiving off some of its transactions (if you want more information about layer 2, check out our explainer).

-They do this by a simple two-step process:
+Rollups fulfil this function through a simple two-step process:

 - First, they roll up a bunch of transactions and process them in bulk.

 - Then they return to the layer 1 blockchain and post a single record of all the transactions.
 This saves space on the main network.

 Because rollups are built on top of the main Ethereum blockchain, they inherit its robust security features.